/

 All-time high $126,198 (06/10/25)

-Predicting the future price of Bitcoin with certainty is an impossible task, given the inherent volatility and complexity of the cryptocurrency market.
-However, while these predictions should be taken with caution and skepticism, they can offer insights into potential price ranges and scenarios.
+Predicting the future price of Bitcoin with certainty remains an impossible task due to the inherent volatility, macro sensitivity, and increasing institutional influence in the cryptocurrency market as of June 2026.
+However, scenario-based analysis and technical indicators can still provide useful insights into potential price ranges and short-term directional bia

 Short-term Bitcoin price forecast